anchor/tingle/ronn/tingle.8.md

   Apply outstanding package updates.
 See tingle-apply-updates(8).

 * `reboot`:
   Reboot the system.
-See reboot-politely(8).
+See tingle-reboot(8).

 Later actions will automatically invoke preceding actions.
 For instance, `tingle apply` will first check for pending updates and warm the package cache before applying outstanding updates.

+`warm`, `apply`, and `reboot` will all act as no-ops if there are no pending updates to apply.  `tingle reboot` will only reboot the system if necessary.

 ## ERROR REPORTING